 tag(s): animal homes (62), biodiversity (35), climate (93), climate change (70), democracy (14), energy (210), habitats (108), map skills (80), native americans (80), oceans (166), planets (131), preK (285), space (226), stars (69), women (96)

 In the Classroom

 Bookmark and include the National Geographic site with your resources for planning social studies and science lessons.
 Share resources from the site on your interactive whiteboard then include a link on classroom computers for students to explore independently.
 There are many interesting articles and activities for students.
-Ask them to choose one and have them use an online notetaking tool like Webnote, reviewed here, to take notes or write questions as they research information online.
-Ask students to write blogs sharing information learned using a site like Easyblog, reviewed here.
-Easyblog offers tools for creating class and individual blogs.
+Have them choose one; then, replace paper and pen by having them use an online notetaking tool like Webnote, reviewed here, to take notes or write questions as they research information online.
+Replace paper pen by asking students to write blogs sharing information learned using a site like Edublog, reviewed here.
+Edublog offers tools for creating class and individual blogs.